Mechamato: Video games

 Mechamato Robot Battle, an immersive game experience on Roblox, has been announced in October 2022.
 It is an online gaming space where players can explore the vast open world of Kota Hilir, as seen on Mechamato: The Animated Series.

+Diplomatic mission

+Besides the movie screening held by Malaysian government, Mechamato was also chosen as the official mascot for Malaysia's section during World Expo 2025 event in Osaka, Japan.
+Mechamato appeared alongside with YAB Dato' Seri Amirudin Shari, the First Minister of Selangor (also referred in Malaysian as Dato’ Menteri Besar Selangor), in a video promoting investment opportunity in Selangor.

 Reception

 Reviews

 The series received positive feedback in general, in particularly for its animation, action and comedy.
 The series also caught the attention of fans in Japan after it aired on Cartoon Network Japan and Netflix Japan, where positive reactions could be seen on Twitter.

 Mechamato has been nominated for the Anime Fan Award at the 2023 Tokyo Anime Awards Festival, in which the highest position ever achieved by this series in that category is 3rd place.
 For second round, Mechamato managed to beat Spy × Family, One Piece Film: Red, Extreme Hearts and many more to steal the first place.
 Mechamato also peaked at No. 2 for Top 10 TV Show on Netflix Malaysia, and managed to break into Top 10 Kids Show on Netflix for Indonesia, Singapore and South Korea.